 Fittingly for an early Christian site, Raheny has a number of churches.
 Raheny Parish is the biggest element of the Catholic structure in the district, though several other parishes are also present.
 In the Church of Ireland, Raheny is in Union with Coolock. (more)

 The area is also well-endowed educationally, with several primary and secondary schools. (more)

 Within Raheny, much of two of the townlands form the area of Edenmore, which developed its own village centre during the 20th century.

-Neighbouring districts include Clontarf, a large district which once held an incorporated town, Killester, a small but ancient area whose church holds a relic of St. Brigid, Artane (previously Artaine), Coolock (more than half of north suburban Dublin lies in the Barony named for this district), Kilbarrack, and Donaghmede, formed out of parts of Baldoyle and Coolock and named after one of the local "big houses".
-Further afield lie districts such as Sutton, on the isthmus and city-facing side of the Howth peninsula, mythical and historic Howth itself, Baldoyle, Marino, Fairview and Beaumont.
+Neighbouring districts include Clontarf, a large district which once held an incorporated urban district, Killester, a small but ancient area whose church holds a relic of St. Brigid, Artane (previously Artaine or Tartaine), Coolock (more than half of north suburban Dublin lies in the Barony named for this district), Kilbarrack, and Donaghmede, formed out of parts of Baldoyle, and a little of Coolock, often addressed in the past as "Raheny", and named after one of the local "big houses".
+Further afield lie districts such as Bayside, formed from coastal eastern Kilbarrack, and Sutton, on the isthmus and city-facing side of the Howth peninsula, and of course mythical and historic Howth itself, as well as Baldoyle, Marino, Fairview and Beaumont.
 The nearest major industrial centres are in Coolock and Baldoyle.